youngjae99/gesture-agent/README.md

 ## Support

 For issues and questions:
-1. Check the logs in `./logs/` directory
+1. Check logs in `./logs/` directory
 2. Review configuration settings
-3. Ensure all permissions are granted
+3. Verify required permissions
-4. Verify API key and internet connectivity
+4. Check API key and internet connectivity

+For more detailed information, refer to [`gesture-agent-python/README.md`](./gesture-agent-python/README.md).